 Motorists are asked to avoid the area, reduce speed and drive carefully due to smoke.

-Road information may also be available from Main Roads WA by calling 138 138 or visiting www.mainroads.wa.gov.au OR SHIRE OF LAVERTON.
+Road information may also be available from Main Roads WA by calling 138 138 or visiting www.mainroads.wa.gov.au or by contacting the SHIRE OF ESPERANCE.

 WHAT FIREFIGHTERS ARE DOING: